roopeshor/krotate/README.md

 # KRotate

-Keyboard shortcuts scripts to rotate whole screen to left or right.
+KDE plasma 6 Keyboard shortcut scripts to rotate whole screen to left or right.
 It works by reading current rotation state in the file `$HOME/.config/krotate.rc` and doing appropriate rotation for a given keystroke.
 This script is based on `kscreen-doctor`.

 ## install
 You have to create two shortcuts here.